jackfoxy/urQL/docs/01-preliminaries.md

         }
 ```

-Specifying **\<as-of-time>** overrides setting the schema and/or content timestamps in state changes.
+Specifying **\<as-of-time>** overrides setting the schema and/or content timestamps in data and schema access and state changes.

-`NOW` default, current computer time
+`NOW` default, current computer time.

-`<timestamp>` any valid time in @da format
+`<timestamp>` any valid time in @da format.

 `n ...
-AGO` sets the schema and/or content timestamp in state changes back from `NOW` according to the time units specified.
+AGO` sets the schema and/or content (data) timestamp in state changes back from `NOW` according to the time units specified.

 `<time-offset>` any valid timespan in @dr format; sets the schema and/or content timestamp in state changes back from `NOW`.

 ## Literals

-urQL supports most aura types implemented in Urbit as literals for the INSERT and SELECT commands.
+urQL supports most aura types implemented in Urbit as literals for the INSERT and SELECT commands and predicates.
 The *loobean* Urbit literal types, %.y %.n, are supported by *different* literals in urQL than normally in Urbit, Y/N. urQL supports some literal types in multiple ways.
 Dates, timespans, and ships can all be represented in INSERT without the leading **~**.
 Unsigned decimal can be represented without the dot thousands separator.
 In some cases the support between INSERT and SELECT is not the same.

 Column types (auras) not supported for INSERT can only be inserted into tables through the API.